 How Do You Get Over an Ex you Still Love?

 Don’t let thoughts into your head about what you could have done better to change the outcome of what happened.
 Get rid of all self-blame and realize that we are all constantly evolving and hopefully becoming better people.
 Forgive yourself.
 Love yourself.
-That’s what healthy people do and you deserve to be healthy.
+Know that you tried to be the best parter you possibly could.
+If you are thinking things like, “I could have done better,” “I should have let him take that job in Dallas,” “I shouldn’t have pushed so much…” “I was bitchy that night he wanted to have sex…” “I never cooked for him…” “I should have been nicer…” Just stop.
+No one is a perfect partner and that doesn’t mean he did the right thing by leaving.

 Long-term victim mentality makes a person feel weak and entitled to complacency and self-pity.
 Those things make it impossible to move on and to find a happy life.
 Those things make you feel stuck, like you will be a sufferer permanently.
 Don’t waste your life staying in this toxic place.
-Take your health and the courage, strength and grace you have (you just don’t know it yet) and start rebuilding.
+Take the courage, strength and grace you have (you just don’t know it yet) and start rebuilding.
+Maybe you are a victim.
+But how does staying in that victim place help?
+It doesn’t.

 4. Don’t wait for an apology.